ziggr/ESO-HomeStationMarker/README.md

 - **requested markers:** list of set and station ids for each requested marker
 - **reference counts:** keep track of how many times a marker has beed requested via API.

-# TODO

-- [ ] suppress TopLevel:SetHidden(false) from ShowMarkControl() if currently suppressed due to interaction.
-Either shadow-track our scene listeners, or figure out the incantation to detect scene state.